-- 1. An eligible employee may enroll by donating a minimum of one (1) day annually or .67 for VRS Hybrid employees of his/her accumulated sick leave to the bank. - 2.
+- 1. An eligible VRS Plan 1 or Plan II employee may enroll by donating a minimum of one day or 8 hours annually or .67 for VRS Hybrid employees of his/her accumulated sick leave to the bank. - 2.
 A Sick Leave Bank Enrollment Form must be submitted to Human Resources. - 3.
 An eligible employee must enroll within the first thirty (30) calendar days of employment.

 All employees must be employed at least thirty (30) days before becoming eligible for the Sick Leave Bank.
-VRS Hybrid employees are capped at a maximum of ten (10) days.
-VRS Plan I and II employees are limited to ten (10) days during their orientation period (first six months); however, following the orientation period, they may be granted up to thirty (30) days.
+VRS Hybrid employees are capped at a maximum of ten (10) days of total sick leave bank time.
+VRS Plan I and II employees are limited to ten (10) days or 80 hours during their orientation period (first six months); however, following the orientation period, they may be granted up to thirty (30) days or 240 hours.